-On the other hand, under PRC's "14th Five-Year Plan", innovation and technology development have been elevated to core national priorities and strategic supporting pillar to its economic development.
-It is foreseeable that 5G networks, artificial intelligence, internet of things, cloud computing and big data processing will be benefited continuously from the PRC government's dedicated support in its development.
-We believe that the wide range of technological innovation will drive the emerging applications in the smart living sector, which will also be benefited from a steady and healthy PRC real estate market after the changes brought by the deleveraging policy.
-In view of this, the Group will capitalise on the fast-growing demand of technological application in the smart living sector.
+On another front, the "14th Five-Year Plan" in China has elevated innovation and technological development to a core national priority and strategic pillar for economic growth.
+It is anticipated that the 5G network, artificial intelligence, the Internet of Things, cloud computing, and big data processing will continue to benefit from strong support from the Chinese government.
+We believe that widespread technological innovation will drive new applications in the smart living sector, which will also benefit from a stable and healthy real estate market following deleveraging policy reforms.
+In light of this, the Group will seize the rapidly growing demand for technological applications in the smart living field.

+Looking ahead, Guangzhou Weaving aims to become an integrator of smart venue solutions and successfully expand its smart product offerings into overseas markets, believing that this business will bring new growth momentum to the Group.
+The Group will continue to seek acquisition targets, primarily focusing on smart living-related technologies that could create potential business synergies with Guangzhou Weaving, as well as electronic components in the fields of artificial intelligence and the Internet of Things.

-Looking forward, Guangzhou Weaving is dedicated to be a smart domain solution integrator.
-The Group will keep searching for acquisition targets, primarily focusing on areas of smart living related technology and electronic parts for artificial intelligence and internet of things, which could have potential business synergy with Guangzhou Weaving and semiconductor business.
-The Group will also seek for other acquisition targets, including growing companies with high potential and leading technologies.
-On the other hand, the Group will also keep observing market and industry development trends, grasp investment opportunities brought by technological innovation, and actively plan and consider to diversify the investments in the field of innovative technologies and Web 3.0 as and when appropriate, in order to facilitate the technological development and create greater value for the Shareholders.
+The Group will also look for other acquisition targets, including high-potential growth companies with leading technologies.
+Additionally, the Group will continue to monitor market and industry development trends, actively capturing investment opportunities brought about by technological innovation, and will consider diversifying investments in innovative technologies and Web 3.0 to promote technological advancement and create greater value for shareholders.